The Complete Guide to: Copenhagen Travel

 Luggage Hero: With LuggageHero you find a place near your location to store your luggage and book it on their online app.
 It costs DKK7 or USD 1.20 per hour and they then charge a starting fee of DKK15 or USD 2.40 per bag.

-BagBnb: With BagBnb you can like LuggageHero find a place near your location to store your luggage and book it on their online app.
+Radical Storage: With Radical Storage you can similarly to LuggageHero find a place near your location to store your luggage and book it on their online app.
 The main difference between the two services is that you don’t pay by the hour with this service, you pay a fixed price of DKK40 or USD 6 per bag.

 Segway Tours Copenhagen: If you would rather just get rid of your luggage and bags without having to book online, you have the option of visiting Segway Tours Copenhagen at Nikolaj Plads 34 in the inner heart of the city.
 They’re open every day, all year from 8.30am to 5.30pm and they have over 400 sq/m available.
 They’re part of the Bagbnb network, so they also charge a fixed price of DKK40 or USD 6 per bag.